StrawberryMaster/TrackGen/README.md

 # [TrackGen](https://strawberrymaster.github.io/TrackGen)

 The simplest tropical cyclone track map generator.
-This is an enhanced fork of [TrackGen](https://trackgen.codingcactus.repl.co/) by [CodingCactus](https://github.com/Coding-Cactus) — among the changes made here are:
+This is an enhanced fork of [TrackGen](https://trackgen.codingcactus.codes/) by [CodingCactus](https://github.com/Coding-Cactus) — among the changes made here are:

 - Support for multiple Blue Marble maps
 - Ability to import and export your tracks for usage on other projects, in JSON and HURDAT format
 - Support for raw URLs, such as those hosted on Github Gists and Pastebin
-- (Technically) more optimized code
+- Faster and more optimized rendering of maps
 - Dark theme!
-- Support for STORMS database files
+- Support for STORMS database files (see [here](https://data.4tu.nl/articles/dataset/STORM_IBTrACS_present_climate_synthetic_tropical_cyclone_tracks/12706085))
 - Full PWA support, letting you use this offline and without having to download a ~250MB map file

 ## Usage